IKai-Lai/Reinforcement-Learning-in-Preventive-Maintenance-and-Production-Scheduling/README.md

 <br>

 ### HR-Learning (Heuristic R-Learning)

+Based on the above methods, this paper proposes a heuristic rule to enhance the learning process of R-learning.
 Before introducing the steps of the algorithm, it is crucial to elucidate this heuristic property.
 This heuristic property explains that under specific conditions, preventive maintenance will be the best action to conduct. <br><br>
   **Property: If c<sub>m</sub>(i,a<sub>N+1</sub>) ≤ min<sub>a≠a<sub>N+1</sub></sub>[c<sub>p</sub>(i, a)t<sub>n</sub> − r<sub>o</sub>(i, a)] for all i, such that the preventive maintenance should be conducted in i under the optimal stationary policy.<br>**<br>
   To prove it, for any state i, if, <br>
   <img src="https://github.com/IKai-Lai/Reinforcement-Learning-in-Preventive-Maintenance-and-Production-Scheduling/blob/main/image/property2_pf1.png" width="330" height="70"><br>